Parsonex Enterprises Announces Plans to Merge Four Broker-Dealers

 Dec 02, 2021, 07:00 ET

 ENGLEWOOD, Colo., Dec.
-2, 2021 /PRNewswire/ -- Parsonex Enterprises announced plans to merge its two broker dealers with Modern Capital Securities Liberty Partners Financial Services, pending approval by regulators.
+2, 2021 /PRNewswire/ -- Parsonex Enterprises announced plans to merge its two broker dealers with Modern Capital Securities and Liberty Partners Financial Services, pending approval by regulators.
 The combined firm will have approximately $1.5 billion of assets under management and 150 representatives.

 "This merger allows us to offer a wider range of products to solve client challenges and roll out more efficient business and technology systems," said Brad Atkins, owner of Liberty and Modern who will oversee the growth of Modern Capital's recently launched mutual fund and work to expand the firm's intuitional relationships.